-Knitting has been going through a bit of a resurgence in recent years, with many people discovering it's therapeutic nature in this stressful world.
+Knitting has been going through a bit of a resurgence in recent years!
+Many people are discovering its therapeutic nature in this stressful world.
 The sense of accomplishment and productiveness when you finish off that project (that you usually gift for a double joy-whammy).
 And of course, there is nothing quite like the sensation of creating something with your two hands.

 Learning to knit may seem a little complex or confusing at first.
 Certainly, you can spend hours, days and month knitting together the most complex patterns you can dream of.

-However, with a bit of direction, you will quickly see how simple and straightforward it can be.
-In fact, I am 100% sure that if you apply yourself, and spend just ONE hour reading & practicing the examples I demonstrate below, you will be able to knit by the time you reach the end of this article.
+However, with a bit of direction from our complete beginner’s guide to knitting, you will quickly see how simple and straightforward it can be.
+In fact, I am 100% sure that if you apply yourself, and spend just ONE hour reading and practicing the examples I demonstrate below, you will be able to knit by the time you reach the end of this article.
 Is it a deal?

 In this article I focus just on the foundational elements of knitting.
-I have purposely avoided going beyond what I feel are the main building blocks so as not to overwhelm you, my dear pupil.
-These fundamental components involve how to tie a slip-knot and how to cast-on, which is just a fancy way of saying attaching the yarn to the needle.
+I have purposely avoided going beyond what I feel are the main building blocks so as not to overwhelm you.
+These fundamental components involve how to tie a slip-knot and how to cast-on.
+Which, is just a fancy way of saying attaching the yarn to the needle.

-Once you can attach your yarn to your needle, then we'll then go into the two most important knitting stitch techniques, how to knit & how to purl.
-With just these two stitches you can knit hundreds of different patterns and motifs, and I will quickly demonstrate two of them, the Garter Stitch and the Stockinette Stitch.
+Once you can attach your yarn to your needle, we will then go into the two most important knitting stitch techniques, how to knit and how to purl.
+With just these two stitches you can knit hundreds of different patterns and motifs.
+I will quickly demonstrate two of them, the Garter Stitch and the Stockinette Stitch.

 Ready to learn how to knit?

-Let’s get started on our how to knit 101 class by discussing the tools and materials you are going to need.
+Let’s get started on our ‘How to Knit 101’ class in this complete beginner’s guide to knitting!
+First, let’s discuss the tools and materials you are going to need.

-I won’t lecture on this topics too laboriously, getting started with some yarn and needles is the most important thing.
-However, just to give you a quick intro…(you can always follow the hyperlinks to get more info!).
+I won’t lecture on this topic, just getting started with some yarn and needles is the most important thing.
+So, this will just be a quick introduction … you can always follow the hyperlinks to get more information though!

 As important as any pattern, the yarn you choose for a project will often define how well it turns out in conjunction with your abilities as a knitter.
 Different fibers have different properties and are therefore beneficial in specific projects and are decidedly unwise in others.

 Generally, the main types of yarns you will come across are wool, acrylic, cotton, alpaca, cashmere, silk and also blends of two (or more of these fibers).
-There are of course many, many more fibers you can knit with – bamboo, angora, and I recently came across an article about a group of women knitting plastic bags into mattresses for the homeless!
+There are of course many, many more fibers you can knit with.
+I recently came across an article about a group of women knitting plastic bags into mattresses for the homeless!

-All of the different fibers behave slightly differently when they are on your needles, and of course, have different properties that may desirable in your final garment.
-To give two examples; cotton is very absorbent so making it an excellent choice for a dishcloth while wool is a great insulator, so a great choice for that winter sweater.
+All of the different fibers behave slightly differently when they are on your needles.
+They all have different properties that may be desirable in your final garment.
+To give two examples; cotton is very absorbent, making it an excellent choice for a dishcloth while wool is a great insulator, so a great choice for that winter sweater.

-After the type of fiber, the next decision is always going to be the thickness (or weight) of the yarn.
-Yarn comes in many different weights from super-fine, suitable for lace items to super bulky (or even heavier) that are best used in rugs or thick blankets.
-You can find a table explaining the different yarn weights here.
+After the type of fiber, the next decision is always going to be the thickness, or weight, of the yarn.
+Yarn comes in many different weights.
+From super-fine, suitable for lace items to super bulky (or even heavier) that are best used in rugs or thick blankets.
+Here, you can find a table explaining the different yarn weights.

 Lastly, color.
 This one comes down to personal preference.
 Choose what you think looks good!

-As with yarns, needles come in various materials; aluminium, bamboo, wood etc. and in different forms, primarily straight versus circular needles.
+As with yarns, needles come in various materials, aluminum, bamboo, wood and so on.
+They also come in different forms, primarily straight versus circular needles.
 And then there are cable needles (but we will leave those in the drawer for today).

 Needles also come in various sizes, and you match the needle size to the weight of the yarn you are using, we will touch a bit more on this in a moment.
-Although, if you are impatient then check out this chart again.
-Additionally, if you want to convert different needle sizes (between the US vs. Uk vs. European), you can click this link.
+Although, if you are impatient then check out this yarn weight chart.
+Additionally, you can convert different needle sizes (between the US vs. Uk vs. European).